 These apart, the Sunday morning service will usually include the following:

 We stand as the Bible is carried in and placed on the lectern stand.
 This is to remind ourselves that we honour the bible as containing the Word of God.
-The choir sings a short hymn of worship Announcements about church family events may be made at this point.
+Announcements about church family events may be made at this point.

 We all stand to sing a Hymn.
 Through the service we may sing five or six hymns or songs, in different styles, but all honouring God, re-telling a Bible story, or reminding us of what Jesus has done for us and asks us to do.
 The point here is participation.
 The music is to help us join in - you don't have to be a great singer!